Words, photographs, and a deep love of eating outdoors.

 Somerset Life Magazine, 2025 - written and photographed by Gemma Duck

-An exploration of Somerset's rich picnicking heritage - from the willow basket weavers of the Somerset Levels to the Victorian railway day-trippers, farmworkers paid in cider, and the modern revival of intentional outdoor dining.
-Gemma's first published print article.
+An exploration of Somerset's rich picnicking heritage — from the Victorian willow basket weavers of the Somerset Levels, to the farmworkers paid in cider, to the Edwardian families who packed their scotch eggs and hopped on the train to Cheddar Gorge.
+Celebrated as a love letter to Somerset.

 Read the article at greatbritishlife.co.uk